steven-matison/HDP3-Hue-Service/README.md

 ```
 service ambari-server restart
 ```
-- Next lick on 'Add Service' and choose HUE in the Installation Wizard
+- In Ambari click on 'Add Service' and install HUE

 #### Coming Soon
 - Updates for Hue 4.x